 As an organizer, session chair, panelist, or presenter, Dean Morris has participated in national and international conferences related to the arts and arts management.
 She also has served as an American Cultural Specialist for the USIA Arts America Program in Santiago, Chile; Kiev, Ukraine; and Montevideo, Uruguay.

 Dean Morris is involved in several national, state-wide and local organizations.
 She is a former board member of the International Council of Fine Arts Deans and the Rotary Club of Charleston, and she is a mentor for the Association of Theatre in Higher Education’s Leadership Institute.
 Dean Morris is a member of the Steering Committee for South Carolina’s Arts in Basic Curriculum program, serves on the board of the South Carolina Arts Alliance, and the Arts Schools Network, and is a past president of the South Carolina Alliance for Arts Education.
-She is a board member of the Charleston Concert Association, the Charleston Jazz Initiative, and the Free Enterprise Foundation.
+She is a board member of the Charleston Concert Association and the Charleston Jazz Initiative.
 She serves as an ex-officio member of the board of the Charleston Symphony Orchestra and as a member of the Honorary Board of Charleston Stage.